Just like humans, to stay fit and healthy, Labradors must have exercise.

 There’s no absolute concrete answer to this as it depends on your Labradors age, their overall health and even their genetics as Labradors from a working line will usually need more exercise than those from show lines.

-However, as a general rule of thumb, a normally healthy adult Labrador Retriever will need 1.5 hours of exercise every day.
-The more relaxed Labs just one hour per day, the more energetic 2 hours+.
+However, as a general rule of thumb, a normally healthy adult Labrador Retriever will need 1 hour of exercise every day.
+The more relaxed Labs just 45 minutes per day, the more energetic 1.5 hours+.

 This can be made up of running, swimming, playing fetch, jogging alongside you…anything that goes beyond a gentle walk.